WalkerTexas-coder/Instructor-Lectures/jest-enzyme.md

 ## Shallow
 - Renders only the single component, not including its children.
 This is useful to isolate the component for pure unit testing.
 It protects against changes or bugs in a child component altering the behaviour or output of the component under test
 - As of Enzyme 3 shallow components do have access to lifecycle methods by default
-- Cannot access props passed into the root component (therefore also not default props), but can those passed into child components, and can test the effect of props passed into the root component.
-This is as with shallow(<MyComponent />), you're testing what MyComponent renders - not the element you passed into shallow
 <hr>

 ## Act